 Many modern USB 3.0 hosts use eXtensible Host Controller Interface (XHCI) USB controllers.
 The XHCI specification allows for a massive 7,906 enpoints!
 However, common implementations of the XHCI controllers impose their own limit on the total number of endpoints to 96.
 The most notorious of these Intel's series 8 architectures.
 This means that the maximum number of common devices which use 3 endpoints able to be attached to an Intel series 8 XHCI host controller is actually 96 endpoints / 3 endpoints per device = 32 devices.
 This is a known limitation of Intel-based XHCI controllers:

 Architecturally, 8-port USB hubs implement their 8-port configuration by internally cascading USB hub chips.
 Each individual hub chip contains both a USB 2.0 device as well as a USB 3.0 device.
 USBHub3+ is no different and we can see this architecture clearly in the USBHub3+ datasheet:

 You can now see that each USBHub3+ unit is actually comprised of three hub chips in two internal hub layers: Hub A on one layer and Hub1/Hub2 on a second layer.
 Remember that each hub chip itself contains a USB 2.0 and a USB 3.0 device which will be added to the system USB tree.
-Given these 3 internal hub chips, each USBHub3+ adds 2 layers to the USB tree and represents 6 devices (3 hub chips * 2 devices/hub chip).
+Given these 3 internal hub chips, each USBHub3+ adds 2 layers to the USB tree and represents 6 devices (3 hub chips * 2 devices per hub chip).

 Going back to example of the commonly available Intel XHCI-based host system, the integrated controller supports a maximum of 32 available USB devices.
 If we use 8-port USB 3.0 hubs to connect devices to our host machine, this means that you could attach 18 total devices: